Billionaire who flew SpaceX last year going back into orbit

 Tech entrepreneur Jared Isaacman announced Monday that he will make another private spaceflight launching from NASA’s Kennedy Space Center.
 It will be the first of three crew SpaceX flights to try out new tech, culminating in the first flight of the company’s new Starship with people on board.

 Isaacman paid an undisclosed amount for a three-day spaceflight for himself and three others last September.
-It was not immediately clear whether he was paying again or whether Elon Musk’s SpaceX is footing all or part of the bill.
+On Monday, Isaacman said that he and Elon Musk’s SpaceX are sharing costs for the upcoming flight but he would not provide details.

 They’ll also conduct a spacewalk, using new SpaceX suits, and use Starlink internet satellites launched by SpaceX to test communication from orbit.